Solving staff shortages

 - drawing up a health & safety policy

 Read about what hiring staff for the first time involves.
-Or take a look at the checklist for hiring staff.
+Or take a look at the step-by-step plan for hiring staff.

 Hire temporary staff

 Do you temporarily need extra staff?
 For example, to replace a sick employee?
-Then temporary hiring is an option, such as through secondment, a temping agency, or payrolling.
-Then the staff member is not employed by you, but works for your company.
+Then hiring temporary staff is an option.
+For example, through secondment, a temping agency, or payrolling.
+Then the staff member is not employed by you, but does work for your company.
 Different rules apply to different forms of hiring.
 Such as for the notice period.

 Do the Waadi check